Undertake work experience with us

 When can I complete a work experience placement?

-Standard work experience placements are offered from Monday to Friday between the hours of 9am and 6pm for students aged 15 and over.
-For students under 15 years of age the hours are from 9am to 3pm.
+Standard work experience placements are offered from Monday to Friday between the hours of 9am and 6pm for students of college or university age.
+For school age students the hours are from 9am to 3pm.
 All students are entitled to a 1-hour break during their day.
 Our Duke of Edinburgh placements are usually completed over the weekends, and our volunteering shifts are 9am-12pm, 12pm-3pm and 3pm-6pm.
 These are very popular shifts and at times are fully booked.
 Please specify on your application form if you have a preferred shift time or day.What is the recruitment process for work experience placements?

 Due to their popularity there is limited availability for work experience placements, so please contact us as early as possible to avoid disappointment.
 Please email your full name, home address, place and year of study and preferred placement dates to Jess Wager, our Volunteer Team Leader, at firstname.lastname@example.org What skills or experience do I need to complete a work experience placement with Cats Protection?